paalgh/IN5180_LabSetup/README.md

 - read_phase_AC : setting the same sine wave at both mfg otuputs and reading the frequency, amplitude and phase difference with the mdo.

 Some scripts still in development are in the folder scripts_in_process.

+All documents for the different instruments are found in the Documents folder